 If you’ve ever sat down to pay bills only to realize you’ve run out of checks, you may be relieved to know you can use counter checks.
 Counter checks are temporary checks printed at your bank that can help you make payments in a pinch.

 Even in our era of autopay and P2P apps, checks are still a popular way for many to transfer funds.
-Here, you’ll learn more about how counter checks can be a valuable financial tool, including:

 What Is a Counter Check?

 Counter checks, also called temporary or starter checks, are a set of plain, printed checks from your bank that include your account information and the bank’s routing number.
 They can be used like personal checks.
 (In terms of how long a check is good for, these are typically valid for six months, like standard checks.)

 Counter checks may not have the personalization that a set of pre-printed checks would have.
 You may need to fill out your personal information normally found at the top left of a check (such as your address) on a set of lines instead.